extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 ---

 At work we are using bitbucket server for our sourcecode and slack for our communication.
-The folllowing gives you an insight into how to make a bitbucket plugin that talks to Slack.
+The following gives you an insight into how to make a bitbucket plugin that talks to Slack.

 ![marketplace]({{ site.url }}/assets/stash2slack-marketplace.png){: .center-image }